rosedu/techblog/posts/2013/10/19/facebook-hackathon-live-blogging.md

 #### 3:30PM

-Ladies and gentleman, fast hackers and coder perfectionists, web developers and mobile app creators, we present you the first edition of the Facebook hackathon in Romania.
+Ladies and gentlemen, fast hackers and coder perfectionists, web developers and mobile app creators, we present you the first edition of the Facebook hackathon in Romania.
 Organized by your favorite open-source community ROSEdu, the volunteers have been busy all morning preparing the workspace for the 15